-Denton County Mental Health Services Denton County 24/7 MHMR Crisis Hotline: 1.800.762.0157 Collin College supports the requirements of the Drug Free Schools and Communities Act.
+Collin County Mental Health Authority Collin County 24/7 Mental Health Crisis hotline: 1.877.422.5939 Collin College supports the requirements of the Drug-Free Schools and Communities Act (DFSCA).
 The college also endorses the Standards of the Commission of Colleges and Universities Committed to the Elimination of Drug and Alcohol Use.

-In compliance with the act, the college annually informs each student about the following subjects related to use of illegal drugs, alcohol abuse, inhalants and unauthorized use of prescription and over the counter (OTC) drugs:
+In compliance with the DFSCA, Collin College annually informs each student and employee about the following subjects related to the use of illegal drugs, alcohol abuse, inhalants, and unauthorized use of prescription and over-the-counter (OTC) drugs:

-- Standards of conduct - College sanctions for violation of the Student Code of Conduct - Legal sanctions under local, state, or federal law - Associated health risks - Substance abuse counseling, treatment, and prevention programs available to students
+- Standards of conduct - College sanctions for violation of the Student Code of Conduct and Employee Code of Conduct - Legal sanctions under local, state, or federal law - · Associated health risks - Substance abuse counseling, treatment, and prevention programs available to students

-Standards of Conduct & College Sanctions
+Standards of Conduct and College Sanctions